-We remark here that our definition of completeness does not concern with the power of an algorithm in giving the answer to a safety verification question.
-This definition of completeness, however, is about the power of an algorithm in exploiting symmetry for search space reduction.
 Theorem 2 (Completeness).
 Our symmetry reduction algorithm is complete wrt. the weak symmetry relation if our operation pre is both monotonic and symmetry preserving.

 Proof (Outline).
 Assume that $s, s' \in State$ and s is weakly π -similar to s'.
-W.l.o.g. assume we encounter s first.
-If the subtree rooted at s is pruned (due to subsumption), the theorem trivially holds.
+Assume we encounter s first.
+If the subtree rooted at s is avoided (due to subsumption), the theorem trivially holds.
+W.l.o.g. we assume that the subtree rooted at s is traversed first.
 The theorem also trivially holds if s is not a safe root.
-Now we consider that the subtree rooted as s is proved to be safe and the returned interpolant is φ .
-We will prove by structural induction on this interpolated subtree that s' will indeed be pruned, i.e. $s' \models \pi(\phi)$.
+Now we consider that the subtree rooted as s is proved safe and the returned interpolant is φ .
+We will prove by structural induction on that interpolated subtree.